-Mr Guriev, who is believed to be worth $4.3bn and owns London’s biggest private home, Witanhurst, held Mr Gorbachev’s shares in trust, but is alleged to have unlawfully taken possession of them.
+Mr Guriev, who is reported to be worth USD 4.3 billion and owns London’s biggest private home, Witanhurst, held Mr Gorbachev’s shares in trust, but is alleged to have unlawfully taken possession of them.

-While living in England from 2004, Mr Guriev provided the bonuses and financial backing that was due to him as a beneficial owner of PhosAgro.
+While Mr Gorbachev was living in England from 2004, Mr Guriev initially provided the bonuses and financial backing that was due to him as a beneficial owner of PhosAgro.

-However, Mr Guriev cut-off contact with Mr Gorbachev and did not arrange for him to receive his due shares following PhosAgro’s stock market flotation in 2011.
+However, Mr Guriev later cut off contact with Mr Gorbachev and did not arrange for him to receive his due shares following PhosAgro’s stock market flotation in 2011.

 Mr Guriev remains PhosAgro’s biggest shareholder through family members and other entities.
 He was served with legal papers while shopping in Mayfair in October 2018.
 Men who appeared to be his bodyguards tried to physically shield him from the paperwork, as depicted in the video elsewhere on this website.

-The lawsuit could have far-reaching implications for PhosAgro, raising serious questions about corporate governance at the company.
+The lawsuit could have far-reaching implications for PhosAgro, its ownership and its governance.
 PhosAgro’s other shareholders include numerous international institutions.

-Mr Gorbachev is represented in the case by Fieldfisher LLP, London.
+Mr Gorbachev is represented in the case by CMS LLP, London.